History of Jamaica: Jamaica under Donald Sangster and Hugh Shearer

 Bustamante was succeeded as the prime minister in February 1967 by Donald Sangster, who in the same year died in office.
 Hugh Shearer, a protégé of Bustamante, succeeded Sangster and served from 1967 to 1972.
 Investments in tourism, bauxite mining, and light manufacturing industries fueled economic growth.

 In October 1968 when the Shearer government banned Dr. Walter Rodney from returning to his teaching position at the University of the West Indies, so-called Rodney riots started.
 They were a part of an emerging black consciousness movement in the Caribbean.

+Post-Independence Culture

+Since 1962, Jamaica has developed a rich cultural identity shaped by music, religion, and national pride.
+Reggae music, led by global icons like Bob Marley, has come to symbolize Jamaica’s voice on the world stage.
+Rastafarianism, a spiritual and cultural movement rooted in Afrocentrism and resistance to oppression, also became a defining part of Jamaican national identity.

 Reggae

 Jamaica's reggae music developed from Ska and rocksteady in the 1960s.
 The shift from rocksteady to reggae was illustrated by the organ shuffle pioneered by Jamaican musicians like Jackie Mittoo and Winston Wright and featured in transitional singles "Say What You're Saying" (1967) by Clancy Eccles and "People Funny Boy" (1968) by Lee "Scratch" Perry.
 The Pioneers' 1968 track "Long Shot (Bus' Me Bet)" has been identified as the earliest recorded example of the new rhythm sound that became known as reggae.

 Early 1968 was when the first bona fide reggae records were released: "Nanny Goat" by Larry Marshall and "No More Heartaches" by The Beltones.
 That same year, the newest Jamaican sound began to spawn big-name imitators in other countries.
 American artist Johnny Nash's 1968 hit "Hold Me Tight" has been credited with first putting reggae in the American listener charts.
 Around the same time, reggae influences were starting to surface in rock and pop music, one example being 1968's "Ob-La-Di, Ob-La-Da" by The Beatles.
 Other significant reggae pioneers include Prince Buster, Desmond Dekker and Ken Boothe.